 SCAD can cause sudden death if it isn't treated promptly.
 Get emergency medical help if you have heart attack symptoms — even if you think you aren't at risk of a heart attack.

 - Pain in the arms, shoulders, back or jaw.

 - A rapid heartbeat or fluttery feeling in the chest.

 - Feeling dizzy.

 When to see a doctor

-If you experience chest pain or think you might be having a heart attack, call 911 or your local emergency number.
+If you have chest pain or think you might be having a heart attack, call 911 or your local emergency number.
 If you don't have access to emergency medical services, have someone drive you to the nearest hospital.
 Drive yourself only as a last resort.

 Risk factors for SCAD include:

 - Female sex.
 Though SCAD can occur in both men and women, it tends to affect women more than men.

-- Recent childbirth.
+- Childbirth.
 Some women who have had SCAD have recently given birth.
 This may be due to changes in hormones and stress on the blood vessels.
 SCAD has been found to occur most often in the first few weeks after delivery, but it can also occur during pregnancy.

 - Inherited connective tissue diseases.
 Genetic diseases that cause problems with the body's connective tissues, such as vascular Ehlers-Danlos syndrome and Marfan syndrome, have been found to occur in people who have had SCAD.

 - Very high blood pressure.
 Severe high blood pressure can be associated with SCAD.

 - Illegal drug use.
-Using cocaine or other illegal drugs may increase your risk of SCAD.
+Using cocaine or other illegal drugs might increase the risk of SCAD.

-SCAD can happen more than once, despite successful treatment.
-It may recur soon after the initial episode or years later.
-People who have SCAD may also have a higher risk of other heart problems, such as heart failure due to the damage to the heart muscle from heart attacks.
+SCAD can happen more than once, despite successful treatment, either soon after the first episode or years later.
+People who have SCAD can also have a higher risk of other heart problems, such as heart failure due to the damage to the heart muscle from heart attacks.